Ceph Deployment for Working with QEMU VMs

 Bootstrap Cluster 2

-Connect to the desired node to run the bootsrapper.
+Connect to the desired node to run the bootstrapper.
 Note that running the bootstrapper will do the following:

 - Creates a Mon and Mgr daemon for the new cluster on the local host.